Music and Media (bachelor's)

-The major in Music and Media combines a broad spectrum of contents and makes it possible to investigate media perspectives both artistically and scientifically, to challenge them, to invent them anew and to convey them to others.
+The degree program Music and Media combines a broad spectrum of contents and makes it possible to investigate media perspectives both artistically and scientifically, to challenge them, to invent them anew and to convey them to others.
 Generally lasting eight semesters, the study program provides the basis for a sustainable and independent education with optional areas of concentration.
 The program is taught at the university’s own Institute for Music and Media.

 Building on basic subjects such as musicology, sound production, media history and sensory education, the program can be freely modified by choosing a combination of different subject concentrations.